ealsur/HTTPDataCollectorAPI/README.md

 [Full API Documentation](https://azure.microsoft.com/documentation/articles/log-analytics-data-collector-api/)

+## Get it

+You can obtain this project as a [Nuget Package](https://www.nuget.org/packages/HTTPDataCollectorAPI).

+`Install-Package HTTPDataCollectorAPI

+Or reference it and use it according to the [License](./LICENSE).

+## Use it

+Using it is simple:

+    var collector = new  HTTPDataCollectorAPI.Collector("{Your_Workspace_Id}", "{Your_Workspace_Key}");
+    await collector.Collect("TestLogType", "{\"TestAttribute\":\"TestValue\"}");

+You can also pass serializable objects (they will be serialized with [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json)):

+    var anObject = new MySerializableClass(){
+      MyIntAttribute = 4,
+      MyStringAttribute = "hello",
+      MyListAttribute = new List<string>(){"one","two"}
+    };
+    var collector = new  HTTPDataCollectorAPI.Collector("{Your_Workspace_Id}", "{Your_Workspace_Key}");
+    await collector.Collect("TestLogType", anObject);

+If you are using a Depedency Injection mechanism (or ASP.NET Core) you can use the available interface.
+In ASP.NET Core for example:

+    public void ConfigureServices(IServiceCollection services)
+    {
+      //... some other code
+      services.AddScoped<HTTPDataCollectorAPI.ICollector, HTTPDataCollectorAPI.Collector>();
+    }

+## Issues

+Please feel free to report any issues you might encounter.
+Keep in mind that this library won't assure that your JSON payloads are being indexed, it will make sure that the HTTP Data Collection API [responds an Accept](https://azure.microsoft.com/en-us/documentation/articles/log-analytics-data-collector-api/#return-codes) but there is no way (right now) to know when has the payload been indexed completely.

 ## Supported Frameworks

+* .Net 4.5 Full Framework
 * .Net 4.6 Full Framework
 * .Net 4.6.1 Full Framework
 * [.Net Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) 1.3